• Skip to primary navigation

 Restaurant style refried beans made in the Instant Pot.
 Totally easy and way better than the stuff out of the can!

 Looking for more delicious Mexican recipes?
-We got ’em!
+Try these!

 • Crustless Salsa Quiche